-1. Walk/trot class limited to 1st and 2nd year exhibitors who have never shown at a canter.
-Exceptions to this rule will be made by individual cases to the Horse Committee on the safety of the rider.
-Exhibitors who participate in these classes are limited to these classes only a Novice $1^{st} - 3^{rd}$ year exhibitor.
-After the third year, must show in Advanced Classes, unless the horse/pony is less than five(5) years of age.
+- 1. Walk Trot Classes limited to 1st and 2nd year exhibitors who have never shown at a canter.
+Exceptions to this rule will be made by individual cases to the Horse Executive Committee evaluation on safety of the rider.
+Exhibitors who participate in these classes are limited to those classes only. - 2.
+Novice and advanced classes defined, and fair classes shall be divided as follows: Novice and Advanced Class: All 1st 3rd year horse club riding members may show Novice or Advanced Classes.
+After the third year all exhibitors that ride must show in Advanced Classes except unless the horse/pony is under five (5) years of age Once you have shown in an

+Advanced Class you must continue, you cannot switch back and forth.
+All exhibitors who have exhibited their animals at the State Fair must show in Advanced Classes.
+Anyone who wins the Novice Horsemanship Class with 5 or more participants will show Advanced the next year.
+This pertains to the 4-H member, not the horse.
+Exceptions to this rule will be made by individual cases to the Horse Executive Committee evaluation on safety of the rider.
+Change: Classes shall be divided as follows: Novice 1st-3rd year exhibitor.
+After the third year, must show Advanced Classes, (unless advise from advisor/committee is for safety) and (unless the horse/pony is under five (5) years of age.
 State Fair exhibitors must show in Advanced Classes.

-2. Classes shall be divided as follows:

-b Winners in Novice Horsemanship class with five (5) or more participants will move to the Advanced Class.
-This pertains to the exhibitor, not the horse c Both rules above will be in force unless the advice from advisor/committee is for safety of the exhibitor.
+Winners of Novice Showmanship class with five (5) or more participants will move to the Advanced Class (unless advice from advisor/committee is for safety).
+This pertains to the exhibitor, not the rider.

-3. Protective Headgear is required and must meet or exceed ASTM Standards in all riding and driving classes including Costume Class.

-4. Highest in class standing receives a trophy regardless of grade

-5. Exhibitors must participate in a showmanship class with at least one animal, unless they are showing strictly in contesting classes which will go through a contester's inspection class.
-This rule also applies to Fun Day classes.

-6. While in the ring no assistance may be given to the exhibitor except the ringmaster or judge(s).
-Assistance from outside the arena will result in disgualification.

-7. Members must show their own project.
-Projects CANNOT be switched.

-8. Rider number must be visible while showing (ex.
-Long hair must be confined (UR-general rule p8 #6)

-9. Fun Day show - If the class involves remounting, feet must be in stirrups before taking off.

-10. Walk/trot exhibitors are limited to walk/trot classes only.

-11. Exhibitors are not permitted to add any classes after the completion of online registration.
-Exhibitors may scratch classes at any time by notifying the registration area prior to/or during show at the announcer's stand by filling out the scratch form.
+- 3. PROTECTIVE HEAD GEAR.
+Exhibitors riding or driving an equine must wear headgear that meets/exceeds the ASTM Standards.
+Chin harness must be secured at all times.
+Helmets are required in the costume class.

+Change: Protective head goar is required. - Change: Protective head gear is required and must meet or exceed ASTM Standards in all riding and driving classes including Costume Class.
+Chin harness must be secured at all times. - 4.
+Highest in class standing receives a trophy regardless of grade. - 5.
+Change: Exhibitors must participate in showmanship class with at least one animal, unless they are showing strictly in the contesting classes which will go through a contester's inspection class.
+This rule also applies to Fun Day classes. - 5.
+While in the ring no assistance may be given to the exhibitor except the ringmaster or judge(s).
+Assistance from outside the arena will result in disqualification. - 7.
+Members must show their own projects.
+Projects CANNOT be switched. - 8.
+Change: Rider's numbers must be visible while showing (ex: long hair must be confined (UR General rule p8 #6) - 9.
+Fun Day Show If the class involves remounting, feet must be in stirrups before taking off. - 10.
+Walk /Trot exhibitors are limited to walk / trot classes only. - 11.
+Exhibitors are not permitted to add any classes after entries have been uploaded by May 1, of the current year.
+Exhibitors may scratch a class at any time by notifying the Fair Office.
+Once Fair begins, by notifying the registration area prior to/or during show at the announcer's stand beside the Show ring.
-12. Exhibitors may show in both Trail in Hand and Riding Trail classes at the Logan County Fair.
-Exhibitors must show in one or the other at State Fair.

-13. The exhibitor must be at the gate when the class is scheduled to start.
+- 12. Exhibitors may show in both Trail in Hand and Riding Trail classes at Logan County Fair.
+Exhibitors must show in one or the other at State fair. - 13.
+The exhibitor must be at the gate when the class is scheduled to start.
 There will be a two-minute gate call after first exhibitor enters.

-The only exception is if there is a tack change.
+The only exception is if there is a